nikfrank/chess-workshop/README.md

 [check out these instructions to get npm, node, and create-react-app installed](https://elijahmanor.com/cra-getting-started/)

+later we'll need yarn which we can get with

+`$ sudo npm install -g yarn` on linux / mac (it will ask to auth)

+or on windows, run git bash as an administrator and run

+`$ npm install -g yarn`

+then close the terminal / shell / git bash window and reopen it to have `yarn` available! :D

 ---

 without any further ado, let's write some code: